mattxwang/qwerhacks-21-workshops/README.md

 If you haven't used HTML and CSS before, it's not the worst deal in the world, but we'd recommend that you brush up on those first!
 Check out Interneting Is Hard's [Basic Web Pages](https://www.internetingishard.com/html-and-css/basic-web-pages/) and [Hello, CSS](https://www.internetingishard.com/html-and-css/hello-css/) tutorials for a quick read, or maybe [ACM Hack's Intro HTML/CSS](https://www.youtube.com/watch?v=sttIgSTnSg0) for a longer watch.

 If the JavaScript portion of the React workshop confused you, it may be worth spending a bit of time catching up on that first!
-For a short-ish read, Javascript.info's [JavaScript Fundamentals](https://javascript.info/first-steps) are solid; for a longer watch, check out [ACM Hack's Intro to JS](https://www.youtube.com/watch?v=Dk9kob-9Wkw).
+For a short-ish read, Javascript.info's [JavaScript Fundamentals](https://javascript.info/first-steps) are solid, as is Lisa Tagliaferri and Tania Rascia's [How To Code in JavaScript series](https://www.digitalocean.com/community/tutorial_series/how-to-code-in-javascript); for a longer watch, check out [ACM Hack's Intro to JS](https://www.youtube.com/watch?v=Dk9kob-9Wkw).

 ### I'm a bit stuck on my project during the hackathon.
 Can I get help?